takari/jdkget/README.md

 Testing downloads of all versions can be performed using `it` profile and providing your OTN credentials:

 ```
-mvn clean verify -Pit -Djdkget.otn.username=<otnUsername> -Djdkget.otn.password=<otnPassword>
+mvn clean verify -Pit -Dio.takari.jdkget.username=<otnUsername> -Dio.takari.jdkget.password=<otnPassword>
 ```

-The result will produce a shaded JAR in the `target/` directory which can we executued using `java -jar jdkget-${version}.jar`
+The result will produce a shaded JAR in the `target/` directory which can we executed using `java -jar jdkget-${version}.jar`

 ## *nix and Solaris
 Downloads and extracts a .tar.gz, simple and easy